 When tolls came down on the Interstate 85 section of the turnpike, the stretch of the road was officially included in the Interstate Highway System.
 Laws at the time prohibited tolls from being applied on Interstate highways.3

-U.S. 460 was rerouted from city streets through downtown Petersburg onto an overlap with Interstates 85 and 95 after a Dinwiddie Board of Supervisors endorsement of a proposal in 1987 to move the route onto the freeways.
+U.S. 460 was rerouted from city streets through Downtown Petersburg onto an overlap with I-85 and I-95 after a Dinwiddie Board of Supervisors endorsement of a proposal in 1987 to move the route onto the freeways.
 The realignment was possible due to the removal of tolls along I-85 west of Petersburg and was sought to compliment the straight shot that U.S. 460 takes east of Petersburg to Hampton Roads and west to Blackstone.
 This led to the creation of U.S. 460 Business through the city.4

-Speed limits along a 62-mile stretch of Interstate 85, between the N.C. state line and just south of Petersburg, were increased to 65 miles per hour on July 1, 1988, ending a 14-year mandated 55-mile limit.
-Before the Congress mandated cut, Virginia's maximum speed limit was 70 miles per hour.6 Limits along Interstate 85 south of Petersburg were restored to 70 mph in 2007.8
+Speed limits along a 62 mile long stretch of Interstate 85, between the N.C. state line and just south of Petersburg, were increased to 65 miles per hour (mph) on July 1, 1988, ending a 14 year mandated 55 mph limit.
+Before the Congress mandated cut, Virginia's maximum speed limit was 70 mph.6 Limits along Interstate 85 south of Petersburg were restored to 70 mph in 2007.8

 06/01/12 by AARoads